qcgiitr/hackathon2022/README.md

 - The deadline for submission of the projects in November 6th, 1700 hrs.
 The presentation of shortlisted projects will be on november 6th, 1800 hrs.
 - All projects must use Qiskit, the open-source SDK for working with quantum computers at the level of pulses, circuits, and application modules.
 You can [learn more about Qiskit and begin getting familiar here](https://qiskit.org/learn/).
 - Please strictly adhere to the deadlines.
 Late submissions will not be entertained.
+- DETAILS REGARDING PROJECT SUBMISSIONS WILL BE SHARED LATER.

 --------------------------------
 ## Schedule